 Part VI: Miscellaneous

-Society’s seal

-The Board is to provide for the safe custody of the seal which may only be used by the authority of the Board, and every instrument to which the seal is affixed is to be signed by two authorised persons appointed by the Board for the purpose.

 Written notice

-Any Notice, including Notice of Meetings of Members, is to be sent in writing to the Member’s postal address, or if the Board so determines, by facsimile or electronic means to every Member entitled to receive notice of the meeting and to every Director and the auditor of the Society.
+45.1 Any Notice, including Notice of Meetings of Members, is to be sent in writing to the Member’s postal address, or if the Board so determines, by electronic means to every Member entitled to receive notice of the meeting and to every Director and the auditor of the Society.
 For this purpose, a postal or electronic meeting of Members conducted under Rule 18.3 is deemed to take place on the date specified in the notice of meeting as being the date by which notice of voting must reach the person authorised to receive and count them.

-In the case of a Notice of Meeting the Notice shall:
+45.2 In the case of a Notice of Meeting the Notice shall: